rutwik-k/RutEngine/README.md

 # RutEngine
-A graphics rendering engine built from scratch with C/C++.
-Supports audio playback.
+A simple renderer which renders cubes in 3d space with Phong lighting.
+Built from scratch with no dependencies, apart from the Windows Operating System and OpenGL.